ericrsmith35/DatatableV2/README.md

 </a>

 ---
-Because this component uses Metadata APIs, you’ll need to have a Remote Site Setting on the org.
+Because the Datatable Configuration Helper uses Metadata APIs, you’ll need to have a Remote Site Setting on the org.
 If you don’t, you’ll see an error like this:

 `Metadata Transfer
 Job Status: Error: "IO Exception: Unauthorized endpoint, please check Setup->Security->Remote site settings. endpoint = https://test35-dev-ed--c.visualforce.com/services/Soap/m/42.0"`